Honda Prelude vs Mercedes-Benz CLA-Class

 Feature Showdown

-The Honda Prelude features a 9-inch touchscreen paired with a 10.2-inch digital dash, while the Mercedes-Benz CLA-Class gets a 10.3-inch display.
+The Honda Prelude features a 9-inch touchscreen paired with a 10.2-inch digital dash, while the Mercedes-Benz CLA-Class gets a 10.3-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Honda Prelude stands out with wireless charging and Bose audio that you will not find on the Mercedes-Benz CLA-Class.
 Which feature set matters more depends on your daily routine and priorities.